Casimir IV Jagiellon: Thirteen Years' War

 In 1454, Casimir was approached by the Prussian Confederation for aid against the Teutonic Order, which he promised, by making the separatist Prussian regions a protectorate of the Polish Kingdom.
 However, when the insurgent cities rebelled against the Order, it resisted and the Thirteen Years' War (1454–1466) ensued.
 Beginning in 1457, the Teutonic army from Königsberg unsuccessfully besieged their former seat at Marienburg and lost the nearby town of Marienburg (Malbork) in effect.
 At the Battle of Świecino (Schlacht bei Schwetzin) in September 1462, the Polish army and hired mercenaries decimated the Teutonic force, simultaneously cutting their future supply routes from Western Europe.
-A year later, the Teutonic rescue fleet was sunk at the Battle of Vistula Lagoon, resulting in the decisive end of Teutonic Order's navy.
-In the Second Peace of Thorn (1466), the declining Order recognized Polish sovereignty over the seceded western Prussian regions, Royal Prussia, and the Polish crown's overlordship over the remaining Teutonic Monastic State.
+A year later, the Teutonic rescue fleet was sunk at the Battle of Vistula Lagoon, resulting in the decisive end of the Teutonic Order's navy.
+In the Second Peace of Thorn (1466), the declining Order recognised Polish sovereignty over the seceded western Prussian regions, Royal Prussia, and the Polish crown's overlordship over the remaining Teutonic Monastic State.
 It was transformed following Casimir's death into a duchy, which became known as Ducal Prussia (1525).